hundredyearfarms/Hundred-Year-Farm-Project/README.md

 ***Present***

-The graphic below illustrates some of our 2022 activities.
+The graphic below illustrates some of the project's 2022 activities.

 <p align="center">
 <img src="Update2022.svg" alt="Project Update" width="1000">
 </p>

 Current project plans are to use a [cogeneration system](https://www.energy.gov/eere/amo/combined-heat-and-power-basics) supplemented with solar photovoltaics to provide the home with its space heating, hot water, electricity, and water purification.
 Yard and wood waste will be the home's biofuel with nutrients, and especially nitrogen, that the system generates being captured for use onsite.
 When also producing char for soil improvement, that co-generation system can become carbon negative.
-The technology to do this is not new, but it still requires significant cost reduction before it will be economically viable for anything other than early product development projects such as this.
+The technology to do this is not new, but it still requires significant development for cost reduction before it will be economically viable in general use.
+We think we may know how to achieve that.

+Assuming successful technology development, manufactured components for cogeneration systems are possible and the development of a carbon-negative housing development (2.5 acre lots) is also a possibility.

 ***Future***

 1. Construction of the carbon-negative household through three stages:

-   - A carbon-negative remote workshop or office (1 person 8 hours per day).
+   - A carbon-negative workshop or office (1 person 8 hours per day).

    - A carbon-negative summer home for two people.